PrimalMyst/Books/codex/lore/README.md

 ---

-*The Lore Archive serves as the intellectual and spiritual heart of ChronoMyst, providing the deep context that makes the world feel ancient, mysterious, and alive with possibility.*
+*The Lore Archive serves as the intellectual and spiritual heart of MysticMyst, providing the deep context that makes the world feel ancient, mysterious, and alive with possibility.*